Are you trying to start a movement?

 It starts with the courage to be the lone nut, but then…

-According to Derek Sivers, “The first follower is what transforms the lone nut into a leader.”
+Author Derek Sivers states, “The first follower is what transforms the lone nut into a leader.”

 What can you possibly take away from this if you are implementing software?

 To start a movement in your organization, you’ll need a leader.
 But, perhaps even more important, you’ll need those initial followers.
-Those are the unsung heroes that add momentum to a movement or can help push a new software into the new norm.
+Those unsung heroes add momentum to a movement or can help push new software into the new norm.

-Similarly, the ice bucket challenge (a viral internet sensation that raised over $15 million for ALS) followed the same rules.
-One lone nut poured ice water on himself – but it was the next few followers that connected ALS to the challenge itself AND really gained enough momentum to make the movement something that few could miss out on.
+Similarly, the Ice Bucket Challenge (a viral internet sensation that raised over $15 million for ALS) followed the same rules.
+One lone nut poured ice water on himself – but the next few followers connected ALS to the challenge itself AND gained enough momentum to make the movement something few could miss.

 Do you have the courage to be the first follower?

 For more about Derek Sivers, read my review of his book Anything You Want